 We offer that considering these two distribution tasks without differentiation or distinction is fundamentally flawed, and yet is standard trade practice.
 As initially stated, Delta-T Distribution Technology changes this assumption, and dramatically!
 Consolidating hydronic flow within a single, intelligent system level circulator packaged with complimentary, intelligent zone valves packages into a true, efficient FHW Heating Appliance.
 Further, “hydronic convection” (gravity heating), the natural attribute of heated water to rise and convect within distribution piping is idealized as well.
 Witness the need to install “flow-check” valves in conventional systems piping, into circulators or using properly sited zone valves to control convection (gravity) heating.
 By incorporating natural convection total circulation energy is measurably reduced beyond that of Delta-T. A simple analogy would be “like paddling your canoe with the current, rather than against it”.

 Hydronic convection performance is at the core of our Proprietary Near Boiler Piping System.
-Included as a standard, recommended option for idealized system and DHW (domestic hot water) creation efficiency is an Indirect Water Heater (the HTP SuperStor Ultra Series).
+Included as a standard, recommended option for idealized system and DHW (domestic hot water) creation efficiency is an Indirect Water Heater (HTP Superstor Series).
 Close-coupled within our near-boiler piping, its integrated supply architecture becomes a physical, gravity flowing extension of boiler capacity, particularly in circulator fail-mode operation.
 Yes, we had a “fluke” 1st Generation Taco Viridian® VT2218 failure on our “Beta #3” site that was not discovered for an estimated 2-3 days of heating operation.
 DHW generation was never affected!

-Ideally complimenting our hydronic system is the highest-mass boiler for its rated output (the Weil-McLain UO Series), extending system energy storage capacity and potential fail-mode convection performance.
+Ideally complimenting our hydronic system is the Weil-McLain UO, the highest-mass boiler for its rated output in the world, extending system energy storage capacity and potential fail-mode convection performance.
 Its supply and return rear porting compliment near-boiler piping by compactly and efficiently packaging all hydronics within its footprint plus an approximate 1 ft. rear piping and exhausting space.
 Adding the Indirect Water Heater uses under 12 sq. ft. of combined space, up to 2/3 less than a typical currently installed system while reducing system valving and near-boiler piping by up to 1/2.
 Integrating with domestic all-steel piping, malleable fittings and brass/bronze valving compose a free-standing system architecture of innately superb strength, chemical resistance and field proven longevity.